jobbler/asciidoc-environment/README.md

 In short, this sets up an environment that allows me to easily produce pdf files.

 This sets up a command that allows me to edit an asciidoc file, while its being editted, a pdf viewer is opened and is updated as I write changes to the file.
-This is almost real-time (or as real-time as I want it).
+This is almost real-time (or as real-time as I need it).

 There are two sets of files here.

-Set 1: Contains files that uses vim, scripts, and functions to automatically create a pdf to be viewed.
+Set 1: Contains files that use vim, scripts, and functions to automatically create a pdf to be viewed.
 * Configure VIM syntax highlighting

 * Configures a vim autocommand to call a script to generate a pdf everytime the file is saved.